danielkberry/pronounceable/README.md

-This fork has been modified to include a [check](https://github.com/danielkberry/pronounceable/blob/master/pronounceable.js#L167-#L174) which requires all pronounceable words to have at least one vowel in them.
+This fork has been modified to include a [check](https://github.com/danielkberry/pronounceable/blob/master/pronounceable.js#L167-#L174) which requires all pronounceable words to have at least one vowel in them as well as determining all words with a number in them as [pronounceable](https://github.com/danielkberry/pronounceable/blob/master/pronounceable.js#L32-L33).

 # pronounceable